tc39/proposal-temporal/meetings/agenda-minutes-2020-01-13.md

         * DE: I also don't see a problem with date.calendar.isLeapYear(date)
         * Action item: SFC: I'll think about that more and post a few ideas on these threads.
     * [#289](https://github.com/tc39/proposal-temporal/issues/289) Work out the details of the Temporal.TimeZone/Calendar interfaces
-        * [#300](https://github.com/tc39/proposal-temporal/issues/300) Any issues with this plan for Temporal.TimeZone and Temporal.DateTime?
+        * [#300](https://github.com/tc39/proposal-temporal/issues/300) Any issues with this plan for Temporal.TimeZone and Temporal.PlainDateTime?
         * [#310](https://github.com/tc39/proposal-temporal/issues/310) Symbols or strings for the interface methods?
         * DE: My idea was to have Temporal.TimeZone and Temporal.Calendar be classes with one identity, but also to have internal slots, i.e. you have a built-in single implementation that you can have other implementations for.
 How do you feel about going ahead with this?
         * SFC: Would you extend Temporal.Calendar?